nimiq/validators-api/README.md

 ### Fetcher

-The fetcher is a process that retrieves data from the Nimiq network and stores it in a D1 database.
-The fetcher runs every hour and collects data about the validators in two different ways:
+The fetcher retrieves data from the Nimiq network and stores it in D1.
+It runs every six hours in this order:

+1. Discover completed epochs and verify or repair activity snapshots.
+2. Store the current validator snapshot.
+3. Calculate scores from finalized activity markers.

+Completed-epoch activity uses marker-backed integrity checks.
+Operator-facing marker states are:

+- `syncing`: repair attempt owns a fresh six-hour lease.
+- `complete`: stored `finalized` marker has matching election-set hash and elected counts.
+- `incomplete`: expected epoch has no finalized marker or exact stored set.
+- `failed`: attempt rolled back and retained its error for retry.

 #### Ended epochs